-- 1. Maximum entry age of adult dependants - The Scheme has no maximum entry age - 2.
-Eligibility for adult dependants - The underwriters reserve the right to assess whether the adult person meets the criteria to become a dependant of another member.
-These criteria relate to: - o Disclosed financial dependency and income - o Relationship to the member - In the case of a divorced spouse of a member, we need a divorce settlement agreement to confirm that the main member is financially responsible for the ex-spouse's medical aid. - 3.
-Group underwriting for adult dependants - If the adult dependant forms part of the same application as the main member, and the main member qualifies for group underwriting, then the adult dependant will also qualify for the group concession.
-The underwriters reserve the right to assess whether the adult person meets the criteria to become a dependant of another member. - Individual underwriting will apply to any adult dependants added after the start date of a membership and they will have to complete an Addition of a dependant application form.
-For group underwriting for new employer groups, we will allow members who were permitted as adult dependants on their previous scheme (before joining the Scheme and with a break in medical scheme membership of less than three months), to keep their adult dependant status on the Scheme.
+1. Maximum entry age of adult dependants

+• The Scheme has no maximum entry age.

+2. Eligibility for adult dependants

+- The underwriters reserve the right to assess whether the adult person meets the criteria to become a dependant of another member.
+These criteria relate to: - Disclosed financial dependency and income - Relationship to the member. - In the case of a member's divorced spouse, we need a divorce settlement agreement to confirm that the main member is financially responsible for the ex-spouse's medical aid.

+3. Group underwriting for adult dependants

+- If the adult dependant is part of the same application as the main member and the main member qualifies for group underwriting, then the adult dependant will also qualify for the group concession.
+The underwriters reserve the right to assess whether the adult meets the criteria to become another member' dependant. - Individual underwriting will apply to any adult dependants added after the start date of a membership.
+They will have to complete an Addition of a dependant application form.
+For group underwriting for new employer groups, we will allow members who were permitted as adult dependants on their previous scheme (before joining the Scheme and with a break in medical scheme membership of less than three months) to keep their adult dependant status on the Scheme.
 They must give us a copy of their previous membership certificate.